 Frequently asked questions

-You can make an appointment in two ways:
+You can make an appointment in three ways:

-To avoid long waiting times when calling the Call Center, we recommend making your call in the afternoon, when the phone lines are less busy.
+To avoid long waiting times when calling the Call Center, we recommend calling in the second half of the day, when the phone lines are less busy.

 - Passport or another identity document.